Date

 2. Debt management

 A debt management plan allows you to come to an agreement with your creditors that reduces your payments.
-A credit counsellor is able to assist you with the negotiation with your creditors.
+A credit counsellor can assist you with the negotiation with your creditors.
 If the negotiation goes well, you will end up with a lower interest rate on your debt.
 A debt management plan can make it easier for you to pay off your debts, since your interest rates are lower.
 You make your payment to the credit counselling agency.
-However, the plan doesn’t give you the protection of other solutions, like a consumer proposal, and you will have to pay back the entirety of your debt.
+However, the plan doesn’t give you the protection of other solutions, like a consumer proposal or bankruptcy and you will have to pay back the entirety of your debt.

 3. Debt settlement